-CASA does not recognise the gualifications of overseas military flight crew.
+CASA does not recognise the qualifications of overseas military flight crew.
 Overseas military pilots must obtain a civilian flight crew licence in their own country (or any other ICAO country) before applying for an Australian flight crew licence.

-17.2 Trans-Tasman Mutual Recognition Act (TTMRA) (61.280)
+17.2 Trans-Tasman Mutual Recognition Act (TTMRA)